amethyst1478/jquery-fancyfileuploader/README.md

 * uploadcompleted - A valid callback function that is called whenever an upload has successfully completed.
 The callback function must accept two parameters - callback(e, data).
 * fileupload - An object containing [jQuery File Upload options](https://github.com/blueimp/jQuery-File-Upload/wiki/Options) (Default is an empty object).
 The following options are immutable cannot be changed:  `singleFileUploads` (always true), `dropZone`, `add`, `progress`, `fail`, `done`, `chunksend`, and `chunkdone`.
 The `dataType` option must be 'json' (the default) or 'jsonp' as the plugin depends on a valid JSON response for correct operation.
 * langmap - An object containing translation strings.
 Support exists for most of the user interface (Default is an empty object).
+* multionly - A boolean that disables per-file upload buttons when true.
+* sanitize - A valid callback function that is called whenever a file is added or a filename has changed client-side (triggers on blur).
+Accepts a filename as a parameter and must return a filename.

 All callbacks have a `this` containing the jQuery object for the current UI table row.
 Use the jQuery `this.find(selector)` syntax to locate relevant UI elements.